code-saturne/code_saturne/extras/installer/README.txt

       make install
       make clean

-  - documentation can be compiled (if LaTeX is available) and installed by running: make pdf make install-pdf

     The compiled libraries will be put in $prefix/cs-$version

 III) Before using Code_Saturne
 ==============================
+For some systems (such as when using a batch system or coupling with SYRTHES, a post-install step may be required).
+In this case, copy "$prefix/code_saturne-$version/etc/code_saturne.cfg.template" to "$prefix/code_saturne-$version/etc/code_saturne.cfg" and adapt the file to your needs.

-Each user of Code_Saturne must set her/his PATH accordingly with Code_Saturne installation before using the code.
-The easiest way is to put the following lines in each of the users ".profile" (depending on the shell).
+Each user of Code_Saturne may set her/his PATH or define an alias accordingly with the Code_Saturne installation before using the code.

-cspath=$prefix/code_saturne-$version/bin
-#(adjust path to your system)
-if [ -d $cspath ] ; then
-  export PATH=$cspath:$PATH
-fi

-After changing the user ".profile", it is advised to logout and login, so that there is no mix-up in the PATH variable.
+The easiest way is to add the following line in the user's ".profile" or ".alias" file(depending on the shell).

+alias code_saturne="$prefix/code_saturne-$version/bin/code_saturne"

-For more information refer to the Code_Saturne documentation, available through the "code_saturne info -g refcard" and "code_saturnes info -g user" commands.
+For more information please refer to the Code_Saturne documentation, available through the "code_saturne info -g refcard" and "code_saturnes info -g user" commands.